-The simple answer is NO and the reason is outlined in detail below: The bailiff regulations provide a simplified fee scale that is the same for arrears of council tax, non domestic rates, parking charge [...]
+The simple answer is NO and the reason is outlined in detail below: The Taking Control of Goods Regulations 2014 provides a simplified fee scale which applies to arrears of council tax, non domestic rates, parking [...]

 One of the most common enquiries that we receive via our Bailiff Advice website is the subject of Magistrate Court fines and whether or not the bailiff/enforcement agent is required to have in his possession [...]